 - Cell towers

-Those are some of the main categories, and REITs can own almost any type of real property.
-However, they tend to specialize in certain sectors, preferring to focus on one or two areas, because executives are able to utilize their in-depth knowledge and professional connections.
+Those are some of the main categories, but REITs can own almost any type of real property.
+However, they tend to specialize in certain sectors, preferring to focus on one or two areas, because executives can utilize their in-depth knowledge and professional connections.
 Plus, investors tend to value focused companies more highly than diversified businesses.

 Below are five different ways that you can get into the REIT game, although for three of them you’re going to need a brokerage account first.